GIScience/climate-action-ghg-emission-from-lulc-change/resources/documentation.md

 The resulting emission values of the different LULC change types are shown in Table 2.
 Positive emission values indicate carbon emissions resulting from the LULC change.
 Negative emission values indicate carbon sequestration resulting from the LULC change.
-It is assumed that each location experiences a maximum of one LULC change during the observation period.
+It is assumed that each location experiences a maximum of one LULC change during the analysis period.

 **Table 1.
 Carbon stocks of the LULC classes in t/ha**
 |LULC class|Hansis et al. (2015)|Hansis et al. (2015), higher carbon values|Houghton & Hackler (2001)|